Constructive set theory: Intuitionistic Zermelo–Fraenkel

-It allows formation of sets using the Axiom of Separation with any proposition, including ones which contain quantifiers which are not bounded.
+It allows formation of sets via a power set operation and using the general Axiom of Separation with any proposition, including ones which contain quantifiers which are not bounded.
 Thus new sets can be formed in terms of the universe of all sets, distancing the theory from the bottom-up constructive perspective.
-With this general Separation, it is easy to define sets $\{x\in B\mid Q(x)\}$ with undecidable membership, namely by making use of undecidable predicates defined on a set.
+So it is even easier to define sets $\{x\in B\mid Q(x)\}$ with undecidable membership, namely by making use of undecidable predicates defined on a set.